 Definition of Baseline Equipment

-The assumed baseline is a standard power strip that does not control connected loads.
+For time of sale or new construction applications, the assumed baseline is a standard power strip that does not control connected loads.

+For direct install and kits, the baseline is the existing equipment utilized in the home.

 Deemed Lifetime of Efficient Equipment

-The assumed lifetime of the advanced power strip is 4 years.
+The assumed lifetime of the advanced power strip is 7 years.

 Deemed Measure Cost

-The incremental cost of a advanced power strip over a standard power strip with surge protection is assumed to be $16 for a 5-plug and $26 for a 7-plug.
+For time of sale or new construction the incremental cost of an advanced Tier 1 power strip over a standard power strip with surge protection is assumed to be $10.

+For direct install the actual full install cost (including labor) and for kits the full equipment cost should be used.

 Loadshape